awsdocs/amazon-workdocs-user-guide/doc_source/companion.md

 Amazon WorkDocs Companion lets you open and edit a file from the web client in one step\.
 When you edit a file, Companion saves your changes to Amazon WorkDocs as a new file version\.

 **Note**
-You never use Companion directly\.
+You never use Amazon WorkDocs Companion directly\.
 All you need to do is work with your files\.

 For Windows users, Amazon WorkDocs Companion integrates with File Explorer to let you:
 + Upload multiple files and folders from File Explorer to the Companion Uploads folder under **MyDocs** on the Amazon WorkDocs site\.